 It’s not just about sight!
 We’re working on her whole body at Perkins!”Liz, Hazel’s mother

-At Mary’s suggestion, the family connected with the Perkins Infant/Toddler group programs.
+At Mary’s suggestion, the family connected with Perkins’ Infant-Toddler Program.
 Through the family support groups and group activities for Hazel, Liz and Tom have found community and an important resource for their child.